AgoraIO-Extensions/Electron-SDK/README.md

 ## :heart_eyes: Important

-v2.2.1-rc.1 has been released!
-Now node-gyp build environment are not neccessary any more, we will download built C++ addon from our cdn instead.
+v2.0.7-rc.1 has been released!
+It is a special version with lots of optimization for e-Edu situation.

 ## Developer Environment Requirements